atulnaveen/User-Management-API/README.md

 * ## User Management API using AWS and NoSQL

 This project provides a Serverless REST API that manages user data with the help of AWS DynamoDB and AWS Lambda with API Gateway.
 This User Management API focuses on performing CRUD(Create-Read-Update-Delete) operations along with handling the possible errors and validation checks.
+The API also returns appropriate HTTP status codes for each operations including 200(OK), 201(Created), 400(Bad Request), 404(Not Found), 500(Internal Server Error).

 The API supports the following operations:
 ##### 1. GET /users: Endpoint that returns all the users present in DynamoDB table